HendrickZhou/Chirp-EE123/README.md

 our test videos/images will be put under `/asset`

 ## Notice!
+-   Whenever use diretory, absolute path is suggested.
-Before we find better solution for the python module import problem, remeber to change the `sys.path.append("path")` to your own project directory!

-I'm not pretty sure if this would work on Rasberry Pi.
+-   Before we find better solution for the python module import problem, remeber to change the `sys.path.append("path")` to your own project directory!
+(I'm not pretty sure if this would work on Rasberry Pi.)
+-   if you want to run the helper function on laptop, install ffmpeg first

 ## Concerns about cross-platform
 Basically compression and transmission part is likely to run on different platform, some inconvenience might be cause by this.